Rudrapratapsinh/tastefinder_amd/README.md

-TasteFinder
+🍽️ TasteFinder Ahmedabad

+  Discover the best restaurants in Ahmedabad with ease!
+  A sleek web app to explore, filter, and personalize your dining experience.
+  View on GitHub

+🌟 Overview
-TasteFinder is a web application built to help users explore restaurants in Ahmedabad, India, using a custom dataset.
-The app provides a user-friendly interface to filter, sort, and personalize restaurant recommendations, with features like veg/non-veg filtering, area-based search, and user profiles for managing reviews and favorites.
-This project was initially developed on Lovable.dev and later migrated to GitHub for local hosting and further development.
+TasteFinder AMD is a modern web application designed to help users explore restaurants in Ahmedabad, India.
+Built with a custom dataset, it offers intuitive filtering, sorting, and personalization features.
+Whether you're looking for a vegetarian spot or want to sort by cost, TasteFinder has you covered!
+Originally developed on Lovable.dev, this project has been migrated for local hosting and further customization.
-Table of Contents
+📋 Table of Contents

 Features
 Dataset